Hua Chenyu: 2015–2016: Aliens and Mars Concert

-2017: Studying Abroad, TV Shows, Mars Concert
+2017–2018: Studying abroad, TV shows, Mars Concert

-After filming The Next, Hua went to study in Berklee College of Music until end of March.
+On March 7, 2017, Hua released his third album H, which refers to his family name initial.
+After filming The Next, he went to study in Berklee College of Music until end of March.
 He learned singing and rapping skills but found many of the techniques are more suited to English songs than Chinese ones.
 He also learned how Pentatonic scale is used in Western music (as it was also widely used in traditional Chinese music), and he would incorporate it in his own songs, such as his arrangement of "Drinking Alone").
 On June 3, Hua joined television travel show Flowers on Trip (旅途的花样) along with Lin Chi-ling, Zhang Xinyi, Aarif Rahman and others.
 They traveled to Morocco, Russia, Norway and Denmark, following the "One Belt, One Road" approach.

-Chenyu Hua was a judge on Tencent's new singing competition show The Coming One (明日之子), where his support for contestant Hez, a humanoid persona created using augmented reality and singing voice synthesizer technologies, sparked controversy on Chinese social media.
+Hua was a judge on Tencent's new singing competition show The Coming One (明日之子), where his support for contestant Hez, a humanoid persona created using augmented reality and singing voice synthesizer technologies, sparked controversy on Chinese social media.
 The first episode of the show started live-streaming on June 10.
-On July 13, Hua was announced brand as ambassador of Estee Lauder China.On September 27, the makers of mobile MMO game Kings of Glory (王者荣耀) released its theme song for the in-game character Luban by Hua Chenyu.
+On September 27, the makers of mobile MMO game Kings of Glory released its theme song for the in-game character Luban by Hua Chenyu.

-The 2017 Mars Concert was held on October 13 and 14 in Beijing.
-Only one of the concert dates was broadcast live online and it gathered more than four million live viewers.
-From October 2017 to January 2018, Hua continued his role as a celebrity mentor and judge in the second season of The Next alongside Karen Mok, Fei Yu-Ching, Yang Kun and Jason Zhang.